 A crypto wallet like MetaMask is “non-custodial”, meaning the keys are kept on the client side.
 Yet, it has one large problem, a wallet has to run on a mobile device or in your browser.
 Ethereum and other blockchains have been designed with the idea that it’s a network of peers, but not designed such that it’s really possible for your mobile device or your browser to be one of those peers.

 MetaMask needs to do basic things like display your balance, your transactions, and your NFTs, as well as more complicated things like constructing transactions, interacting with smart contracts, and more.
 In simple terms, MetaMask needs to interact with the blockchain, but the blockchain has been built such that clients like MetaMask can’t interact with it.
 MetaMask is able to do this by making API calls to three companies that have consolidated in this space.
-This isn’t a problem specific to MetaMask, as they don’t have many options in a monopolized API market.
+This isn’t a problem specific to MetaMask, as they don’t have many options in a monopolized API market, including centralized API service.

 Solutions for web3 infrastructure going forward